-This follows from a well-known lemma of B\"ohme and H. Saran (see \cite{B\"o} or \cite{RST; (2.8)}); for convenience of the reader, we include a short proof.
+The existence of $h$ follows from a well-known lemma of B\"ohme and H. Saran (see \cite{B\"o} or \cite{RST; (2.8)}); for convenience of the reader, we include a short proof.

 Suppose that $g|_H$ has been extended to an embedding $h_i\:H\cup D_1\cup\dots\cup D_{i-1}\emb\R^3\but\bar H$.
 By the hypothesis, $g|_{C_i}$ extends to an embedding $d\:D_i\emb\R^3$ such that $d(D_i\but C_i)$ is disjoint from $g(G)$.
 We may assume that $d$ is transverse to each $h_i(D_j)$, relative to the boundary.
 Since $A_{ij}$ is connected, every connected component of $h_i(D_j\but A_{ij})\cap d(D_i)$ is null-homologous as a locally finite cycle in $h_i(D_j\but A_{ij})$.
 Then at least one such component $S$ is innermost in $h_i(D_j\but A_{ij})$, that is, the unique graph-theoretic cycle $S'$ in $S\cup g(A_{ij})$ bounds a disk $D_S$ in $h_i(D_j)$ whose interior is disjoint from $d(D_i)$.
 Redefine $d$ by replacing the disk bounded by $S'$ in $d(D_i)$ with $D_S$, and pushing it slightly off $h_i$ (relative to $g(A_{ij})$).
 This decreases the number of components in $h_i(D_j\but A_{ij})\cap d(D_i)$ at least by one, so if we continue this process, it will terminate with a new $d$ that combines with $h_i$ to yield the desired embedding $h_{i+1}$. \enddemo